codewithheeren/Java/Material/Java Day 6.md

 - No method can contain multiple return statements
 - Return statement must be the last statement of the method

-## Can We Override Static Methods in Java?

-- We can declare static methods with the same signature in the subclass, but it is not considered overriding as there won’t be any run-time polymorphism.
-Hence the answer is ‘No’.

-### Method Overriding Covariant Type

-- The method must have the same name as in the parent class
-- The method must have the same parameter as in the parent class.
-- There must be an IS-A relationship (inheritance).
-- Both methods must be non-primitive type
-- We can achieve method overriding by changing the return type.

 ### Exception Handling with Method Overriding